OMCHOKSI108/Smart_Agriculture_System/README.md

 The Smart Agriculture System is an IoT-based solution designed to enhance farming efficiency by integrating machine learning, image classification, and smart irrigation.
 This project enables farmers to:

-1.Diagnose plant diseases by uploading leaf images.
+1. Diagnose plant diseases by uploading leaf images.

-2.Automate irrigation based on real-time environmental conditions.
+2. Automate irrigation based on real-time environmental conditions.

 # 🚀 Features